My Home Page with Links to My Other

 true art of thinking.
 He wasn’t close then, he’s further away now.
 Roszak

-argues that wise old people will provide immense, and I mean immense goods to
+argues that wise old individuals will provide immense, and I mean immense, goods to

 society.
 Therefore, retirement programs do not need any fixing.
 He is badly

 mistaken.
-A few hours of capricious, arbitrary volunteer activity does not do a
+A few hours of arbitrary volunteer activity does not do a

 fraction of the good that labor force participation does.
 The overwhelming majority

-of social goods come into existence though childrearing and labor force
+of moral goods come into existence though childrearing and labor force

 efforts.
-Exchanging work force efforts for token, arbitrary voluntary
+Exchanging work force efforts for token voluntary

-activities is a colossal loss of social goods and increase in social wrongs.
+activities is a colossal loss of social goods.

-people feel good.
-If all the old people doing volunteer activities stopped
+individuals feel good.
+If all the old individuals doing volunteer activities stopped

-tomorrow, hardly anyone would notice the difference.
+tomorrow, hardly anyone would notice.
 If all the workers and

 child rearers stopped working tomorrow, there would be a quick end to civilization.

-While thinkers such as this are get awards, thinkers such as Jerry Mashaw and
+While thinkers such as this are receive awards, thinkers such as Jerry Mashaw and

-Michael Graetz are almost completely ignored.
+Michael Graetz are ignored.
 It’s enough to make me scream.

 Life without Father: Compelling New